keboola/developers-docs/extend/common-interface/config-file.md

 [Component configuration](https://keboola.docs.apiary.io/#reference/component-configurations) API calls.
 Note however that the content in the contents of the state file is nested:

-i.e. Assume that the component generates a state file with the following contents:
+I.e., assume that the component generates a state file with the following contents:

 {% highlight json %}
 {